-Martin R. Ferron joined the Corporation as President and Chief Executive Officer and as a Director of the Board on June 7, 2012.
-Previously, Mr. Ferron was Director, President and Chief Executive Officer of Helix Energy Solutions Inc. ("Helix"), an NYSE listed international energy services company, at which he successfully refocused the company on improved project execution, asset utilization and profit performance.
+Martin R. Ferron is presently the Chief Executive Officer of the Corporation and was appointed Chairman of the Board on October 31, 2017.
+He originally joined the Corporation as President and Chief Executive Officer and as a Director of the Board on June 7, 2012.
+Previously, Mr. Ferron was Director, President and Chief Executive Officer of Helix Energy Solutions Inc. ("Helix"), a NYSE-listed international energy services company, at which he successfully refocused the company on improved project execution, asset utilization and profit performance.
 He also transformed Helix through a combination of measured organic growth, acquisitions and divestitures, achieving a compound annual EBITDA growth rate of approximately 38% during his tenure with the company.
 Prior to joining Helix, Mr. Ferron worked in successively more senior management positions with oil services and construction companies including McDermott Marine Construction, Oceaneering International and Comex Group.
 He holds a B.Sc. in Civil Engineering from City University, London, a M.Sc. in Marine Technology from Strathclyde University, Glasgow and an MBA from Aberdeen University.

-Joseph C. Lambert became Chief Operating Officer on June 1, 2013.
-Mr. Lambert joined us as General Manager of Mining in April 2008 after an extensive career in the mining industry.
+Joseph C. Lambert became President of the Corporation on October 31, 2017, while also retaining his role as Chief Operating Officer which role he had held since June 1, 2013.
+Mr. Lambert originally joined us as General Manager of Mining in April 2008 after an extensive career in the mining industry.
 Mr. Lambert was promoted to Vice President, Oil Sands Operations in September of 2010 and accepted the position of Vice President, Operations Support in January 2012.
 Prior to that, Mr. Lambert's career began in the gold industry where he spent 17 years in roles of increasing responsibility in engineering and operations both open pit and underground.
 Mr. Lambert's more recent contracting and oil sands experience included positions as General Manager with Ledcor and Mine Development Manager, Oil Sands with Shell.
 Mr. Lambert graduated from the South Dakota School of Mines and Technology with a B.S. in Mining Engineering in 1986.

 Barry W. Palmer became Vice President, Heavy Construction and Mining Operations on December 15, 2011.
 Mr. Palmer joined us in 1982 as a Heavy Equipment Operator.
 Since then Mr. Palmer has advanced through the company holding positions of Operations Foreman, General Foreman, Superintendent, Project Manager, Operations Manager and General Manager of Heavy Construction and Mining.
 Over the course of his 34 years within the construction industry, Mr. Palmer has worked in aggregate, road building, civil and heavy construction and mining.
-Before joining us, Mr. Palmer worked for PCL and Steels of Canada
+Before joining us, Mr. Palmer worked for PCL and Steels of Canada.

 Robert J. Butler became Vice President, Finance on April 2, 2015.
 Mr. Butler joined us as Corporate Controller in June 2008 and was promoted to General Manager, Finance on June 1, 2013.
-Mr. Butler's career in Finance extends over 25 years with roles of increasing responsibility with extensive experience leading accounting and financial reporting teams and overseeing the design and implementation of internal financial controls, processes and reporting systems.
+Mr. Butler's career in Finance extends over 30 years with roles of increasing responsibility with extensive experience leading accounting and financial reporting teams and overseeing the design and implementation of internal financial controls, processes and reporting systems.
 Previously, Mr. Butler served as Director, Finance for Lafarge Canada Inc., Aggregates and Concrete Division.
 Mr. Butler holds a Chartered Professional Accountant ("CPA,CGA") designation, a Bachelor of Arts degree in Economics from the University of British Columbia and a Diploma in Financial Management from the British Columbia Institute of Technology.